jsonnet-libs/jsonnet-training-course/lessons/lesson5/lesson.md

 %(example1/example2.jsonnet)s

 The docsonnet puts a claim on keys that start with a hash `#`.
-It assumes that keys starting with a hash symbol is very uncommon, additionally it closely relates to how comments are written.
+It assumes that keys starting with a hash symbol is very uncommon.
+Additionally, it closely relates to how comments are written.

 The package definition is put in the `#` key without a value.